TalkBank/TBDBr/README.md

 <!-- badges: end -->

-The goal of the R package ‘talkbank’ is to provide easy access to talkbank data through through an R api.
+The goal of the R package ‘talkbank’ is to provide easy access to TalkBank data through through an R api.

 TalkBank (www.talkbank.org) is a vast collection of audio and video recordings across more than 50 languages linked to richly annotated